 Ideally, host families and their exchange students have relationships built on open communication and honesty.
-But sometimes, coming into a new family’s home can cause students to feel unsure about how to approach unfamiliar or confusing situations.
+But sometimes, coming into a new host family’s home can cause students to feel unsure about how to approach unfamiliar or confusing situations.
 Add in a language barrier and cultural differences, and sometimes the communication breakdown is hard to mend!

 1. “We don’t always understand the rules.”